Codechiha/react-refresh/README.md

-This project is to help me refresh on react AND the processes of github
+This project is to help me refresh on react AND the processes of github!!